ayraforum/tswg-trust-registry-protocol/reference_implementation/README.md

 * Entire Registry Managed Over a JSON file
   * Multiple EGF's allowed
-  * Organization and Ecosystem Registration Allowed w/ 2 participants; GAN as an organization and ecosystem, and Velocity Network, as an organization and ecosystem.
+  * Organization and Ecosystem Registration Allowed w/ 2 participants; GAN as an organization and ecosystem, and Sample Network, as an organization and ecosystem.
   *  Sample Namespacing provided.

 The registry is described in the `data/registry.json` file.
 The `registry.json` file is read and then the output is